Youngercy/Chenyu-Fang/content/publication/paper2/index.md

 ---
-title: "Associations between online and offline shopping and travel behaviors before and after the outbreak of COVID-19."
+title: "Associations between online and offline shopping and travel behaviors before and after the outbreak of COVID-19.(Under Second-Round Review)"
 authors:
 - Zhang, W.
 - Geng, Y.